-Following the signing of the Mining Agreement and the Award of Mining Licenses, the Colluli project is fully permitted for construction and progressing through the funding stage for the development.
+Following the signing of the Mining Agreement and the Award of Mining Licenses, Colluli is fully permitted for progressing towards construction.

-Offtake discussions are well advanced and the company has experienced very strong interest from the market, with more than double the capacity of the first module being signed under memorandums of understanding which are now transitioning to Heads of Agreement.
-The company signed a mining agreement in February and has been awarded mining licenses for the exploitation of the resource.
-It is now focussing on product offtake and funding for construction.
-Colluli is the most advanced SOP greenfield development project in the world.
+Offtake discussions are well advanced and the company has experienced very strong interest from the market, with negotiations now progressing towards final binding offtake agreements..
+The company signed a mining agreement in February 2017 and has been awarded mining licenses for the exploitation of the resource.
+It is now focused on offtake, funding and project execution.
+FEED firmly establishes Colluli as the most advanced SOP greenfield development project in the world

-The Colluli Potash project is wholly owned by the Colluli Mining Share Company (CMSC) which is a 50/50 joint venture between Danakali and the Eritrean National Mining Company (ENAMCO).
+Colluli is wholly owned by the Colluli Mining Share Company (CMSC) which is a 50/50 joint venture between Danakali and the Eritrean National Mining Company (ENAMCO).

 The Colluli deposit comprises a JORC 2012 compliant 1.3 billion tonne potassium bearing resource, which includes a massive 1.1 billion tonne ore reserve.
-It consists of three potassium bearing salts; sylvinite, carnallite and kainite, which gives it unrivalled potash product diversification potential, allowing it to produce sulphate of potash, sulphate of potash magnesia and muriate of potash.
-The initial development will focus on the production of sulphate of potash (SOP), which is a high quality, chloride free potash type that has limited economically exploitable resources globally.
-SOP achieves a substantial price premium over the more common potash type, muriate of potash (potassium chloride).
+It consists of three potassium bearing salts; sylvinite, carnallite and kainite, which gives it unrivalled potash product diversification potential, allowing it to produce SOP, sulphate of potash magnesia (SOP-M) and muriate of potash (MOP).
+The initial development will focus on the production of SOP, which is a high quality, chloride free potash type that has limited economically exploitable resources globally.
+SOP achieves a substantial price premium over the more common potash type, MOP (potassium chloride).
 The massive ore reserve will support decades of future growth.
 With an expected mine life of approximately 200 years at FEED production rates.

-Colluli is located only 75km from the Red Sea coast, making it the closest sulphate of potash project to a coastline anywhere in the world.
-Sitting at the epicentre of booming population growth, Eritrea is strategically positioned to take advantage of current and future the key markets of the future.
+Colluli is located only 75km from the Red Sea coast, making it the closest SOP project to a coastline anywhere in the world.
+Sitting at the epicentre of booming population growth, Eritrea is strategically positioned to take advantage of current and future markets.

 The front end engineering design study carries a high level of accuracy and is the final study stage before project execution.
 The FEED demonstrates superior economics relative to all advanced SOP projects throughout the world.
-Industry leading capital intensity, bottom quartile operating costs, scalability, low incremental growth capital, access to global markets and unrivalled potash and product diversification potential makes the Unlike other primary sulphate of potash resources which are primarily potassium rich brines, the salts in the Colluli deposit present in solid form which greatly simplifies processing, assures production rates, and negates the need for capital intensive evaporation ponds.
-Colluli potash project positively unique and the premier potash and multi agri commodity opportunity.
+Industry leading capital intensity, bottom quartile operating costs, scalability, low incremental growth capital, access to global markets and unrivalled potash and product diversification potential position the Project favorably.
+Unlike other SOP resources which are primarily potassium-rich brines, the salts in the Colluli deposit are present in solid form which greatly simplifies processing, assures production rates, and negates the need for capital intensive evaporation ponds.
+Colluli is positively unique and the premier potash and multi-agri commodity opportunity globally.

 Free for Immediate Download

-- Capital payback period of 3.5 years for Phase I
+- Capital payback period of 3.25 years for Module I

 - Lowest development capital of all advanced stage SOP projects globally